alexandermamaniy/vagrant-nfs-mpi/README.md

 ## MPI Test on machines
 The configuration in `Vagrantfile` commands to the installation of the MPICH on the VMs.
 After installation, you can have the MPI codes in shared directory (which is already shared by NFS).
-Note that clients should mount this directory in their local machines. **The name of the direcotry should be same for all VMs.** The MPI codes can be easily run through the machines only from server machine. **Server should ssh to all Clients before executing MPI codes**, otherwise there will be an error indicating `Host key verification failed`.
+Note that clients should mount this directory in their local machines. **The name of the direcotry should be same for all VMs.** The MPI codes can be easily run through the machines only from server machine. **Server should call ssh connections to all Clients before executing MPI codes**, otherwise there will be an error indicating `Host key verification failed`.

 ``On server VM:``
 ```shell